-FedEx posted $1.25B profit as business deliveries improved
+FedEx’s profit jumps as business deliveries improved

-NEW YORK (AP) — FedEx earned $1.25 billion in its latest quarter, as online shopping remained popular among customers avoiding stores and shipments between businesses improved.
+NEW YORK (AP) — FedEx’s profit jumped 67% in its latest quarter, as online shopping remained popular among customers avoiding stores and shipments between businesses improved.

-The delivery giant reported Tuesday that it brought in $19.3 billion in revenue during the three months that ended Aug.
+The delivery giant reported Tuesday that it earned $1.25 billion during the three months that ended Aug.
 31, FedEx’s fiscal first quarter.
+That was up from $745 million a year earlier.

-Many people are shopping online during the pandemic, which is helping some delivery companies.
+Many people are shopping online during the pandemic, which is boosting delivery companies.

+“Not all facets of the economy are great right now, far from the case, but when you think about the rising tide that is e-commerce, it’s definitely a powerful thing for a company like FedEx to harness, given the delivery network they have that’s ready to go,” said Matt Arnold, industrials analyst for Edward Jones.

 But delivery to homes is less profitable than those between businesses, and business deliveries slowed as the pandemic dragged on and some establishments remained shuttered.

 The Memphis-based company did not provide an outlook for the full 2021 fiscal year.